Staying healthy while staying home

 - There’s lots or online videos for free.
 We like Joe Wicks’ Home Workouts for Seniors.

 - Use NHS Couch to 5K to get you up and running 5K in just 9 weeks.

 - Make a meal plan for the week to plan your shopping, and get creative with what’s in your pantry.

 - Prioritise fruit, veg, pulses (such as beans and lentils) and grains when you’re shopping and cooking, and look for those without added salt.
 They can be frozen, tinned or dried – they don’t all have to be fresh.

 - Watch the hidden salt content of food.
 Salt puts up your blood pressure but it’s not obvious how much salt a product contains - check the labels and eat less than 6g a day.
 Download the FoodSwitch app to help.

 - Avoid ready-made, processed and takeaway foods as much as possible, including sauces, soups, processed meat and baked goods.
 Instant soups, noodles and pasta, tend to be very salty.

-- Learn about a healthy diet and download our booklet.
+- Learn about a healthy diet for blood pressure.

 - Make a plan for the week, and get creative with what’s in your pantry - the WHO have some excellent tips for healthy eating in isolation.